Georgia vs Tennessee Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every angle between the Bulldogs and Volunteers and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Bulldogs and Volunteers and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-The Algorithm has been most keyed in on the trending weight human bettors tend to put on coaching factors between a Bulldogs team going up against a possibly improved Volunteers team.
-In reality, the true game analytics might reflect a strong lean against one Vegas line specifically.
+The Algorithm has been most watching on the unproportionally assigned factor emotional bettors regularly put on Georgia’s strength factors between a Bulldogs team going up against a possibly rested Volunteers team.
+It appears the true game analytics appear to reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.